tmpfs/mdp/README.md

                             extension, md, txt, html or [1-8].
 If no output files are specified then README.md is generated in the current directory.

+                            If the output path is a directory then a file is created for each supported format.
  -v, --verbose              Print more information.
  -w, --middleware=[file ...]
                             Require custom middleware.